 Why This Matters If You're Studying Cybersecurity

-The Trivy supply chain attack is a textbook example of what the CEH and Security+ exams call "third-party risk."
-Notably, you did not write the bad code.
+The Trivy supply chain attack is a textbook example of what the CEH and Security+ exams call "third-party risk." you did not write the bad code.
 Similarly, you did not misconfigure anything.
 However, you just used a popular tool — and that was enough.

-Moreover, even if you do not use Trivy, the patterns here apply everywhere.
+Even if you do not use Trivy, the patterns here apply everywhere.
 In particular, any tool in your pipeline that has access to secrets is a potential attack vector.
 As a result, learning how to audit, lock down, and monitor those tools is a skill that sets you apart from other beginners.

 Learn Real-World Cybersecurity Skills